Applications for 2023 have closed, and are now under consideration.

 In addition to excellent research facilities, students will have access to a wide variety of training and researcher development activities, many of which are offered through the Postgraduate School of Life Sciences and the wider University, and access to the MRC flexible supplement, which can be used to fund a wide range of additional training activities, and opportunities.

 Please see the How to Apply page for further details on how to fill out your application form.
-The final closing date for all applications is the 1st December 2022.
+The final closing date for all applications was the 1st December 2022.

 For general enquiries, please email email@example.com